cyishere/coffee-receipts-react/README.md

 So I took out my pen and drew **a little story** at the back of my receipt, thinking that maybe one day I'd be able to finish 100 stories in 100 different coffee places all over Tokyo and then stop.

-Then the day came but I din't stop. :)
+Then the day came but I didn't stop. :)

 by Odding